projectcalico/calico/security/adopt-zero-trust.md

 The size of the security team is often relatively small compared with application development and operations teams in most organizations.
 Fortunately, most application changes will not require changes in security policy, but even a small proportion of changes can lead to a large absolute number when dealing with large application teams.
 For this reason, it is often not feasible for a member of the security team to make every policy change.
 A classic complaint in large enterprises is that it takes weeks to change a firewall rule---this is often not because the actual workflow is time consuming but because the security team is swamped with a large backlog.

-Therefore, we recommend that the authors of the policy changes be developers/devops (i.e. authorship should “shift left”).
+Therefore, we recommend that the authors of the policy changes be developers/devops (i.e. authorship should "shift left").
 This allows your change control process to scale naturally as your applications do.
 When application authors make changes that require policy changes (say, adding a new microservice), they also make the required policy changes to authorize the network activity associated with it.

 Here is a simplified application delivery pipeline flow.